-Figure 12: Accuracy on different positions.
-Min accuracy: 93.6%.
-Average accuracy: 96.2%.
-Yellow shading shows the sensor placement used for 24 hours study.

 Accuracy without calibrator

-The longer our system runs in a house, the calibrated region gets more and more wider and accurate.
+The longer our system runs in a house; the number of calibrated regions becomes wider and more accurate.
 At the same time, the number of calibration cycle also gets less frequent.
-Once it covers the entire range for a house, the calibration frequency gets even lesser.
-So as long as the power consumption resides within calibrated region, the calibrator can be plugged off from the system and the accuracy should not drop much.
-We investigated this effect further with an experiment.
+Once it covers the entire range for a house, the calibration frequency further decreases.
+Thus, as long as the power consumption resides within calibrated region, the calibrator could be turned off with little effect on the overall accuracy.
+To test this hypothesis, we performed an additional experiment.

-At first we ran our system for 24 hours in a home with all the existing appliances and system calibrated the region from 247 W – 5344 W. Within this time period, the accuracy of our system was 95.7%.
-After that we turned the calibrator off and introduce four new appliances (two bulbs of 125 W and 250 W, one fan of 100 W, and a heater of 700 W).
-We turn on each of the appliances both individually and together while keeping the total power consumption within the calibrated range.
-This time the accuracy we achieved was 94.2%.
-This experiment shows that even with the calibrator plugged off and new appliances are introduced, the accuracy does not drop much as long as the consumption resides within the previously calibrated region.
+First, we ran our system for 24 hours in a home with all the existing appliances and system calibrated the region from 247 W – 5344 W, yielding an overall accuracy of 95.7%.
+Next, we turned the calibrator off and introduced four new appliances (two bulbs of 125 W and 250 W, one fan of 100 W, and a heater of 700 W).
+We turned each of the appliances on, both individually and in combination while keeping the total power consumption within the calibrated range.
+This resulted in a small drop in accuracy yielding 94.2%.
+This experiment confirmed that even with the calibrator turned off and new appliances being introduced, the overall accuracy does not deteriorate much as long as the consumption resides within the previously calibrated region.
 Moreover, this experiment also shows that the generated function does not overfit based on existing appliances.
 It is flexible enough to work with any new appliance as long as the total consumption does not exceed the calibrated region.